CamiloRubio/Telco_Customer_Churn/README.md

 Analyzing the confusion matrix and comparing results against the predefined business objectives

 ## To run the Dashboard
-To run the Dashboard simply run the app.py file attached in your local file.
-Solution is builded in Python 3.10
+To run the Dashboard simply run the app.py file attached in your local file and watch on premise in a link that should look like this: http://127.0.0.1:8050/.
+Solution is builded in Python 3.10.